Those Huddleston kids from

 chip under one corner of

 DIAMOND POINT LOOP is very Victorian & one of the few EAPG patterns made in apple green.
-The maker is unknown but it is dated ca. 1880s. $55 FLORIDA aka Emerald Green Herringbone.
-It is the U S
+The maker is unknown but it is dated ca. 1880s. $55 STAR & CRESCENT is a

 FLOWER & BUD aka Blooms